ldawkes26/DIDistressRadar/README.md

   large for the batch rotation to cycle through in reasonable time, either raise the threshold further or raise `--max-flagged-per-run`.

+## Prioritizing by company size

+Turnover itself often isn't on the public record at all, UK small and micro-entity accounts filing exemptions mean most private companies don't disclose a profit and loss account.
+As a proxy, `bulk_scan.py` uses `Accounts.AccountCategory` from the bulk snapshot (GROUP, FULL, MEDIUM, SMALL, MICRO ENTITY, DORMANT, etc.) to rank candidates and writes `data/flagged_companies.csv` in largest-company-first order.
+The ranking (`ACCOUNT_CATEGORY_PRIORITY` in `bulk_scan.py`) is based on documented category values, not independently verified against a live download, check the `account_category` column in your actual output and adjust the ranking if any category ranks higher or lower than you'd expect.

+**Important nuance on what this actually changes:** since the detailed pass rotates through the whole candidate list on a fixed cycle, size priority determines *when within each cycle* a company gets checked (bigger companies earlier), not how *often* it gets checked overall, every company still gets one check per full cycle through the backlog, regardless of size.
+If you want large companies checked more frequently than small ones, not just earlier, that's a different, weighted-rotation design, not what's built here, say so if that's actually what you need.

 ## Setup

 Unchanged: `CH_API_KEY` as a repository secret, `watchlist.csv` for